mitchcurtis/slate/README.md

 ### Downloads ###

 See the [releases](https://github.com/mitchcurtis/slate/releases) page for the available downloads.
-Currently only Windows binaries are available, but other platforms (Linux, Mac) will show up eventually.
+Currently only Windows and Mac binaries are available, but other platforms (Linux) will show up eventually.

 ### Documentation ###
 - [Getting Started](https://github.com/mitchcurtis/slate/blob/master/doc/getting-started.md)